yangwangmadrid/EzReson/README.md

 https://mp.weixin.qq.com/s/2JKLrs0UF92Tk-tst9zWIg

-## What's new in the latest 2.0.1 version?
+## What's new in the latest 3.0 version?

-1. Enumeration of all possible Clar structures (with a maximum number of  sextets) and all possible Clar resonators (with a variable number of sextets) for pi conjugated compounds

-2. Resonance analysis based on the Clar resonators for pi conjugated compounds

-3. Energy partitioning of the one-electron energy of each Clar resonator into the contributions from Clar sextets and C=C bonds
+1. Perform open-shell WFRT and PROJ jobs for pi-conjugated monoradicals and biradicals

+2. Output overlap, Hamiltonian and interaction-energy matrices between Clar resonators or specified Lewis structures

+3. Use the `ProjDiv` keyword to divide the complete set of Kekule structures into many parts, for each of which the WF and DM projections are calculations separately, thus requiring much less memory.
+This is useful for a huge number of Kekule structures, which would otherwise encounter out of memory problem.

+4. Use the `SciForm` option for Kekule-WFRT jobs for both closed- and open-shell cases

+5. Show elapsed time at the end of output of the program

+6. Fixed a bug for parsing the input file: The colon symbol used for LPs in Lewis structures conflicts with that used in the MATLAB-style specification of atoms or LMOs

 ## How to cite